-- TCA plaid\, navy blue or khaki only; no polo, sweater, or corduroy allowed - No visible logos, slits or holes - Not too tight (form-fitting) or overly loose - The length of all items will not be shorter than two inches above the knee

-\Attention: any TCA plaid item must be purchased from Global Schoolwear (Tommy Hilfiger) School code: CLAS03
+Skirts, skorts, and jumpers should not have any visible logos, be too tight or overly loose, have slits or any holes.
+They should be of TCA plaid, navy, or khaki only.
+Denim, polo, sweater, or corduroy dresses/skirts may not be worn.
+The length of all items will not be shorter than three inches above the knee.
+Any TCA plaid item must be purchased from Global Schoolwear (Tommy Hilfiger) www.globalschoolwear.com.
+School code: CLA03.